shoemakers Museum

 street, somerset

-Opening in September 2025, Shoemakers Museum in Street, Somerset, will showcase the rich history of C. & J. Clark, the iconic footwear brand founded in the village.
-Housed within The Grange, a Grade II listed building, the museum will provide an engaging experience, exploring Clarks' legacy and its influence on both the local community and the wider world.
-Greenway Associates is the appointed Cost Consultant on this project.
+Shoemakers Museum in Street, Somerset, showcases the rich history of C. & J. Clark, the iconic footwear brand founded in the village.
+Housed within The Grange, a Grade II listed building, the museum provides an engaging experience, exploring Clarks' legacy and its influence on both the local community and the wider world.
+Greenway Associates was the appointed Cost Consultant on this project.

 OUR ROLE

-Jared Mensah, our museums expert, is the QS for the exhibition works at Shoemakers Museum.
+Jared Mensah, our museums expert, was the QS for the exhibition works at Shoemakers Museum.
 Jared relates: “I think it’s really cool to be involved with a project for such an old and well-known global brand.
 Clarks will be 200 years this year.
 It is a privilege to be part of the team helping to tell the story of this family-owned business and shape its future.
-We’re also delighted to be collaborating with Nissen Richards Studio, bringing their expertise in exhibition and museum design to this landmark project.”
+We’re also delighted to have collaborated with Nissen Richards Studio, bringing their expertise in exhibition and museum design to this landmark project.”

 EXHIBITION & FEATURES